jfachriz/Uxdroid/README.md

 ---
 <h1 align="center"; style="font-family: 'Bebas Neue', Arial, sans-serif; font-size: 4rem; letter-spacing: 2px; margin-bottom: 0;">━━━ Installation Guide ━━━</h1>

-We provide two main methods for installing uxdroid.
-Choose the one that best fits your workflow.
+Provided with two main methods for installing uxdroid.
 For more advanced configurations and command-line arguments, refer to the [Advanced Usage Documentation](https://github.com/jfachriz/fs-manager-uxdroid/blob/main/README.md).
 ### Method 1: Automated One-Line Installer (Recommended)
-To install the stable release of the `uxdroid` filesystem quickly, use the automated script.
+To install the stable release of the `uxdroid` filesystem, use the automated script.
 If you have a completely fresh installation of Termux, ensure your packages are updated first.

 **For a fresh Termux environment:**